 Looking for a CPAP alternative?
 There are quite a few different options available today.
 However, not all of the alternatives will work for everyone.
 Here’s a rundown of some of the most popular treatments.

 - Oral Appliances.
 Many of these devices are designed to hold your tongue in place to keep it from sliding backward in your mouth during sleep.
-Oral appliances help to open up your airway so that air can reach your lungs.
+Oral appliances, also referred to as mandibular advancement devices, are made by a dentist and help to open up your airway so that air can reach your lungs.
 For people with very mild sleep apnea, an oral appliance may be an effective treatment.
 Oral appliances work by keeping the tongue from sliding backward, but if your problem is a narrow airway or that there’s too much soft tissue in your throat, an oral appliance may do you no good.

 - Surgery.
 In rare cases, your doctor may prescribe surgery to remove excess tissues or improve the geometry of your airway, making it easier to breathe.
 Surgery is looked at as a last resort and is usually not the first treatment a doctor will recommend.